How To Tell if Someone is Stalking you on Instagram

 Social media is exactly that, social.
 If you’re online, you’re in the public eye and people taking an interest in you is the cost of doing business online.
 That said, there’s a difference between actively engaging with you, being curious and checking you out, and stalking.

-Unfortunately, your options are limited for finding out if someone is stalking you on Instagram.
+Unfortunately, your options are limited for finding out if someone is constantly viewing your profile on Instagram.
 There isn’t a lot of feedback from the network as to what’s going on, who viewed what, or when someone viewed your profile.
 Your only option is Instagram Stories which, like its Snapchat progenitor, tells you who viewed it.